annettem123/Orders/README.md

 4. Finish Up & ReadMe

      4.1 ReadMe: add challenges & what else would be done if there was more time;

+     Application Run Fail error message:  I know where the error is; namely, .save in the controller, but I don't know how to fix it.
+I want to start over with the following changes:  Give one-word names to the app name, mode names, and field names and redo it in the order that it was taught to me.
+Then repeat process with different app learning opportunities.

      4.2  Practice presentation skills.